-If you read my Weekly Workouts post last Sunday, you know that I’m throwing around the idea of signing up for the Soldier Field 10 Mile race in May.
-The race is about 12 weeks away, so I wanted to throw together a basic training plan to use as a baseline for the minimum amount of training I think I’ll need.
+I first wrote this training plan because I was throwing around the idea of signing up for the Soldier Field 10 Mile race in May of 2015.
+The race was about 12 weeks away, so I wanted to throw together a basic training plan to use as a baseline for the minimum amount of training I thought I’d need.
 Then I thought, heck, I’m a certified running coach, I should throw my 10 mile race training plan up on the blog so I can share it with everyone!

 I designed this training plan as a basic training plan for anyone wanting to train for a 10 mile race, primarily aimed at beginners.
 The assumption here is that you’ve worked up to running, walking, or run/walking a 5K and will be able to work through a 3.5 mile long run the first week.
 If you’re not there yet, just take a few weeks to build up your base and work up to that 5K distance.

-The plan includes speedwork on Thursdays but you could change that speedwork for an easy run.
-Any speedwork workout that’s appropriate for beginners or intermediate runners would do, but I’m suggesting an easy workout: 2 minute intervals.
-After a good warmup, you run hard for two minutes, at about 70 to 80% effort, then you jog for two minutes.
+The 10 mile race training plan includes speed work on Thursdays but you could change that speed work for an easy run.
+Any speed work workout that’s appropriate for beginners or intermediate runners would do, but I’m suggesting an easy workout: 2 minute intervals.
+After a good warm up, you run hard for two minutes, at about 70 to 80% effort.
+Then, you jog for two minutes.
 Repeat several times, leaving about five minutes for a jogging cool down.